Narcasung/mpv-scripts/README.md

 * Once an unrecognized file loads, a prompt will ask whether to activate Anime4k for the file/playlist.
 * Choosing yes will activate the default Anime4k mode (default: A) and save the choice for the file/playlist.
 * Choosing no will disable Anime4k and save the choice for the file/playlist.
-* If you want to change your choice, use a keybind to bring up the prompt again.
+* Includes a custom menu to check the active mode and change it.

 ## Install